 2. Participants are interviewed to verify that the family is truly in need.
 We obtain the name of each child in the family and a list of desired Christmas gifts.
 Verification is made to ensure that the family is not receiving duplicate services from another agency.

-3. Angel tags are printed for each child and distributed through local corporations and organizations, online, and at Lakeline (upstairs by JC Penney) and Barton Creek Square (at bottom of escalator between the two Dillard’s) Malls.
+3. Angel tags are printed for each child and distributed through local corporations and organizations, online, and at area malls.

-4. Generous Donors select Angels, purchase gifts, and return them to the Angel Tree by December 14.
+4. Generous Donors select Angels, purchase gifts, and return them to the Angel Tree in December.

-5. Upon their return, the gifts are taken to a Salvation Army Christmas Distribution Center for pickup by the Angel families.
+5. Upon their return, the gifts are taken to the Salvation Army Christmas Distribution Center for pickup by the Angel families.